-Debt principal-7GC Convertible promissory note
+Debt principal - 7GC Convertible promissory note

-The Company assumed two promissory notes in connection with the Business Combination which remained outstanding as of December 31, 2023.
-The 7GC 2022 Promissory Note was issued on December 21, 2022 for a principal amount of \$2,300,000, and the 7GC 2023 Promissory Note was issued on October 3, 2023 for a principal amount of \$250,000.
-The 7GC Promissory Notes were issued to the Sponsor.
-The 7GC Promissory Notes do not bear interest and were repayable in full upon the earlier of the consummation of a business combination or the date the Company liquidates the trust account (the "Trust Account") established in connection with the IPO upon the failure of 7GC to consummate a business combination within the requisite time period.
-Under the original terms of the 7GC Promissory Notes, the Sponsor has the option, but not the obligation, to convert the principal balance of the 7GC Promissory Notes, in whole or in part, into that number of shares of Class A Common Stock equal to the principal amount of the 7GC Promissory Note so converted divided by \$10.00.
-As of December 31, 2023 and the Business Combination date, \$2,550,000 was outstanding under the 7GC Promissory Notes.
+The Company assumed two promissory notes in connection with the Merger which remained outstanding as of March 31, 2024.
+The promissory notes were issued on December 21, 2022 for a principal amount of \$2,300,000 ("December 2022 7GC Note") and on October 3, 2023 for a principal amount of \$250,000 ("October 2023 7G Note, together with the December 2022 7GC Note, the "7GC Promissory Notes").
+The 7GC Promissory Notes were issued to the Sponsor, 7GC & Co.
+Holdings LLC.
+The 7GC Promissory Notes do not bear interest and were repayable in full upon the earlier of the consummation of a business combination or the date the Company liquidates the trust account (the "Trust Account") established in connection with the Company's initial public offering (the "IPO") upon the failure of the Company to consummate a business combination within the requisite time period.
+Under the original terms of the 7GC Promissory Notes, the Sponsor has the option, but not the obligation, to convert the principal balance of the Note, in whole or in part, into that number of shares of Class A common stock, \$0.0001 par value per share, of the Company equal to the principal amount of the Note so converted divided by \$10.00.

-Modification of Promissory Notes-7GC
+Modification of Promissory Notes - 7GC

-On December 12, 2023, in connection with the Business Combination, the Sponsor came to a non-binding agreement ("First Amendment") with 7GC to amend the optional conversion provision of the 7GC Promissory Notes.
-The First Amendment provided that the holder has the right to elect to convert up to the full amount of the principal balance of the 7GC Promissory Notes, in whole or in part, 30 days after the Closing at a conversion price equal to the average daily VWAP of the Class A Common Stock for the 30 trading days following the Closing.
-The First Amendment was deemed to be a debt modification in accordance with ASC 470, Debt, which will be accounted for prospectively.
+On December 12, 2023, in connection with the Merger, the Sponsor came to a non-binding agreement ("First Amendment") with the Company to amend the optional conversion provision of the 7GC Promissory Notes.
+The First Amendment provided that the holder has the right to elect to convert up to the full amount of the principal balance of the 7GC Promissory Notes, in whole or in part, 30 days after the closing of the Merger (the "Closing") at a conversion price equal to the average daily VWAP of the Class A Common Stock for the 30 trading days following the Closing.
+This amendment was deemed to be a debt modification in accordance with ASC 470, Debt, which will be accounted for prospectively.
 Modification does not result in recognition of a gain or loss in the consolidated statement of operations but does impact interest expense recognized in the future.
 Pursuant to ASC 470, if the modification or exchange of a convertible debt instrument is not accounted for as an extinguishment, the accounting for the change in the fair value of the embedded conversion option which increases the value of the embedded conversion option (calculated as the difference between the fair value of the embedded conversion option immediately before and after the modification or exchange) is recorded as a reduction to the carrying amount of the 7GC Promissory Notes with a corresponding increase to additional paid in capital.
 The 7GC Promissory Notes were converted in full and subsequently cancelled on March 6, 2024.

-Debt principal-Yorkville Convertible promissory note
+Debt principal - Yorkville Convertible promissory note

-On December 14, 2023, in connection with and pursuant to the terms of the SEPA with Yorkville, Yorkville agreed to advance to the Company, in exchange for convertible promissory notes, an aggregate principal amount of up to \$3,500,000, \$2,000,000 of which was funded at the Closing in exchange for the issuance by the Company of the Yorkville Convertible Note.

-The Company received net proceeds of \$1.8 million after a non-cash original issue discount of \$0.2 million.
+On December 14, 2023, in connection with and pursuant to the terms of its Standby Equity Purchase Agreement ("SEPA") with YA II PN, LTD, a Cayman Islands exempt limited partnership managed by Yorkville Advisors Global, LP ("Yorkville"), (refer to Note 15 - Equity for further details), Yorkville agreed to advance to the Company, in exchange for convertible promissory notes, an aggregate principal amount of up to \$3,500,000, \$2,000,000 of which was funded at the Closing in exchange for the issuance by the Company of a Convertible Promissory Note (the "December Yorkville Convertible Note").
+The Company received net proceeds of \$1,800,000 after a non-cash original issue discount of \$200,000.